doug65536/fastcoroutine/README.md

 If the last call to `Next()` returned true, then calling `GetYield()` will return a reference to the last object yielded by the coroutine.

-(*Not done yet:*) If you destruct an Enumerator<T> before the coroutine returns, transfer will be transferred back to the coroutine, and an operation_canceled exception will be thrown.
-This exception will be caught and handled by this library, and transfer will be returned to the Enumerator<T> constructor.
+*Not done yet:* If you destruct an Enumerator<T> before the coroutine runs to completion, control will be transferred back to the coroutine, and an `operation_canceled` exception will be thrown.
+This exception will be caught and handled by this library, and transfer will be returned to the `Enumerator<T>` constructor.